spiry32/winnytool/README.md

 *date 23.04.2024*

-[+] NEW : Windows 10/11 Activation thanks to : [MAS](https://github.com/massgravel/Microsoft-Activation-Scripts)
+[+] NEW : Windows 10/11/LTSC Activation thanks to : [MAS](https://github.com/massgravel/Microsoft-Activation-Scripts)

-[+] NEW : Windows 10 LTSC Activation thanks to : [massgravel](https://github.com/massgravel/Microsoft-Activation-Scripts)

 [+] NEW : Uninstall Edge option (please disable Windows Defender, besides the fact that it's a stupid "antivirus", it also thinks that the application that uninstalls Edge is a virus...) thanks to : [ShadowWhisperer](https://github.com/ShadowWhisperer/Remove-MS-Edge)